CHACHA0044/Feedback-bot/README.md

 This bot is for educational purposes.
 Users are responsible for:
 - Keeping their credentials secure
 - Using the bot responsibly
-- No info is stored to sent any where
+- No information is stored or sent anywhere
 - Everything runs locally
-- Bot dosen't checks your results/fees or anything just the feedback
+- The bot doesn’t check your results, fees, or anything else — it only handles feedback forms
 - Refer to index.js for more info

 ## 🤝 Contributing